DANYSR8/ENEE_3141_DigiComm/Lab 3 FSK/LAB3 FSK.md

 #### Vector Source (-1,-1,-1, 1, 1, 1, -1,-1,1,1,-1,1)
 ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/1a633756-a66b-4275-9334-4c4b38f45a2f)

+As we can see the width of each segment of the final signal correspons to the amount of repeated values in the binary sequences from the orginal message .

 #### FSK Deviation
 Additionaly these last two fiugre displays how a greater FSK deviation allows for easier detection of 1's and 0's but occupy more bandwidth